SchulerSimon/windbag/README.md

 ```

 ## syntax
-Now its probably a good idea to define the syntax a little better.
+Now it is probably a good idea to define the syntax a little better.

 Lets define some **operators**: